hgershone01/test_site/README.md

   - `bundle exec jekyll serve`
   - Optionally, you can add additional arguments to change the way the server works, to see those type `bundle exec jekyll serve --help`
-  - For example, to get the page to automatically reload once you make changes, you can use `bundle exec jekyll serve --livereload`
+  - For example, to open your browser and get the page to automatically reload once you make changes, you can use `bundle exec jekyll serve --livereload --open`
 - Open the site directory in your text editor!
 Either by
   - opening Sublime Text and using the `File > Open` menu, or
   - typing `subl .` from the site directory in the Terminal